-Each area of the school needs to be assessed individually, ie R28.
-This is to be carried out by the main user of the area, ie playground would be assessed by PE teacher.
+Each school area needs to be assessed individually, e.g., R28.
+This is to be carried out by the main user of the area, e.g., the playground would be assessed by the PE teacher.
 Appendix 1 is the form to be filled in.
 This will give an indication of the level of risk and control measures in place.
-One copy of the form should be kept in the room and a second copy in the Health and Safety file in the office.
+One copy of the form should be kept in the room, and a second copy in the Health and Safety file in the office.